1.3 Resonance Structures

 In cases in which more than one reasonable (plausible) Lewis structure can be drawn for a species, these structures are called resonance structures or resonance contributors.
 Resonance structures can be either equivalent or non-equivalent.

 Equivalent Resonance Structures

 By following Step 6 in the Lewis structure drawing procedure, the double bond can be built between the central C and any of the terminal O’s to generate three structures, and they all look “the same”.
-However, they are not really identical (or same), they are just equivalent.
+However, they are not really identical (or the same), they are just equivalent.
 Each structure is called a resonance structure, and they can be connected by the double-headed resonance arrow.
-There are total three equivalent resonance structures for CO32-, and the actual structure of CO32-is the hybrid of the three resonance contributors.
+There are three equivalent resonance structures for CO32-, and the actual structure of CO32-is a hybrid of the three resonance contributors.

 Since the resonance structures are equivalent, they are all in the same level of energy and have the same stability, so they make the same contributions to the actual structure of CO32-.
-This is supported by the experimental evidence that all the carbon-oxygen bonds in CO32- are the same bond length, which is longer than a regular double bond but shorter than a single bond.
-As a result of the resonance structures, the two negative charges in CO32- are not localized on any oxygen atoms, but are spread evenly among all three oxygen atoms, and is called charge delocalization.
+This is supported by experimental evidence showing that all the carbon-oxygen bonds in CO32- are the same bond length, which is longer than a regular double bond but shorter than a single bond.
+As a result of the resonance structures, the two negative charges in CO32- are not localized on any oxygen atoms, but are spread evenly among all three oxygen atoms, and this is called charge delocalization.
 Because of charge delocalization, each oxygen atom has two-thirds of a full negative charge.
-Charge delocalization helps to stabilize the whole species.
-The stability a species gains from having charge delocalization through resonance contributors is called resonance stabilization effect.
-The greater the number of resonance contributors, the greater the resonance stabilization effect, and the more stable the species is.
+Charge delocalization helps stabilize the whole species.
+The stability a species gains from having charge delocalization through resonance contributors is called the resonance stabilization effect.
+The greater the number of resonance contributors, the greater the resonance stabilization effect and the more stable the species is.